paulfioravanti/toy_robot/README.md

 ### Placing Blocks

-The PLACE_BLOCK command puts a block on the next square in the direction the robot is facing.
+The BLOCK command puts a block on the square in front of the robot.
 The Robot cannot pass through any blocks.
 Any attempts to move through a block, be placed on a block, or place a block on a block are ignored.

 ### Visual Map of Board